Out of fire you’ll be reborn

 X

-The exhibition route is sequential, starting at the root, continuing at the trunk and ending at the top.
+The pathway starts at the root, continues along the trunk and ends up at the top.

-In each of these areas the visitor will experience sensorially the beginning of the fire, the fire, the devastated landscape, the rebirth and the new forest.
+In each of these areas, the visitor will experience through the senses the beginning of the fire, the devastated landscape, the rebirth, and the new forest.

-2. A vertical walk through a forest that changes.
-A story that begins at the roots and ends in the treetops.
+2. A vertical walk through a forest that constantly changes.

-Create an experience to reflect on the natural environment from an artistic, emotional and multisensory approach.
+To create an experience to reflect on the natural environment from an artistic, emotional and multisensorial approach.

-The exhibition aims to offer a look at the problem of forest fires that is attractive to both the specialized public and the general public.
+The exhibition aims to offer a look at the problem of forest fires that is of interest to both the specialized and general public.

-We will talk about a need for change and action based on the idea of a resilient forest recovering from a fire.
-Thus we rely on a narrative that combines art, data and stories, which are of general interest, getting the messages across in the most effective way. powerful and accessible to all audiences.
-In this way We will allow even those who do not have personal fire-related experience to gain an insight into this very relevanttopic.
+We are relying on a narrative that combines art, data and stories that are of general interest, making the messages as powerful and accessible as possible to all audiences.
+Even those who do not have personal experience of fire can get an insight into this relevant topic.

-We started the trip looking at the smoke.
+We start the journey by seeing the smoke.

-On Earth, something is always burning.
-Wildfires can be started by lightning or accidentally set by people.
-We also use controlled fires to manage cropland and pasture and to clear natural vegetation for agricultural production.
+We also use controlled fires to manage croplands and pastures and to clear natural vegetation for agricultural production.
 Fire is part of the history of the planet and our history as a species.

-Fires can generate large amounts of smoke pollution, release greenhouse gases and unintentionally degrade ecosystems.
+At the same time, fire can generate large amounts of smoke pollution, release greenhouse gases and degrade ecosystems.

 1 - The fire

-This first room will explain what a fire is, what types of fire exist and what threat they pose.
+In this first room we will explain what a fire is, what types of fire exist and the threats they pose.

-All this content will be accompanied by a parallel plot, very human and close to the public that will collect real witnesses and talk about their experiences around fire, forests and fires.
+This content will be accompanied by a parallel plot, human and close to the public; witnesses will talk about their personal experiences of fire and forest fires.

-An environment to understand what a fire involves.
+An environment to understand the consequences of a fire.

-The first level (outside) composed of Regina Saura’ s large format paintings of burned tree roots in an atmosphere of absolute silence , allows the public to experience the devastation on a sensory level.
+The first level (outside) consists of Regina Saura’s large-format paintings of burnt tree roots in an atmosphere of total silence.
+This allows the public to experience the devastation sensorially.

-On a second level (inside), we are invited to learn information and to reflect actively, based on static data visualizations and interaction, using in both cases materials that speak of destruction, such as ash or burnt wood.
+On a second level (inside), the public is invited to acquire information and to reflect on the devastation, based on static and interactive data visualizations, in both cases using materials that speak to us of destruction such as ashes or burnt wood.

-A room where you can listen to the awakening of nature.
+A room where we listen to the awakening of nature.

-We see the first shoots among the ash.
+We see the first shoots among the ashes.

-A few days after a fire we begin to see the reappearance of a diversity of living beings.
-In this room the spectator witnesses the awakening of the forest through different elements to empathize with the resilience of nature.
+A few days after a fire, we begin to see the reappearance of a diversity of living beings.
+In this room, the spectator witnesses the awakening of the forest through different elements to witness the resilience of nature.

-The focus will be on the different survival mechanisms of nature.
-We will talk about the different living organisms (insects, animals, the first shoots, among others) that return to the forest after a fire, showing the regenerating forest as an ecosystem in which hundreds and thousands of living beings, even microscopic ones, coexist.
+The focus will be on the survival mechanisms of nature.
+We will talk about the different living organisms (insects, animals, the first shoots) that return to the forest after a fire.
+This shows the regenerating forest as an ecosystem in which hundreds and thousands of living organisms, even microscopic ones, coexist.

-On the other hand, we will generate a narrative that compares our human life with the life of forests to raise awareness about the difference in speed between the life cycle of nature and that of human beings.
+On the other hand, we will generate a narrative that compares our human life with the life of forests, to raise awareness of the difference of speeds between the life cycle of nature and that of human beings.

 4 - The forest

-An environment where you can choose the path of the forest.
+An environment where we choose the forest path.

-Some of the topics to be discussed in this room:
+Some of the topics to be addressed in this room:

 – The importance of forest health

-a forest fire to help nature, always in agreement with the authorities
+– Information on best practices to take after a forest fire to help nature, in keeping with the authorities’ regulations.

-The moment to leave a mark and reflect.
+A time to leave your mark and reflect.

 A space for reflection

-We will finish the exhibition immersed in the treetops, composed of leaves painted by Regina Saura, proposing an experience of reflection and community. experience of reflection and community.
+We will finish the exhibition immersed in the treetops, made up of leaves painted by Regina Saura, proposing an experience of reflection and community.

-While the public sees the final form of the recovered forest from a zenithal point of view, which seeks to generate a sense of fullness, calm and abundance, they are invited to contribute their leaf with a message, while they can explore the leaves written by others.
+The public sees the final form of the recovered forest from a bird’s eye view, with a sense of fullness, calm and abundance.
+Here, they are invited to contribute their own message on a leaf while being able to read other visitors’ messages.

-This generates a forest of leaves that collects all the messages from visitors to the exhibition.
+This generates a forest of leaves that collects all the messages from the public.